DrugLib.com — Drug Information Portal

 Tolbutamide is an oral blood-glucose-lowering drug of the sulfonylurea class.
 Tolbutamide is a pure, white, crystalline compound which is practically insoluble in water.

-Tolbutamide is indicated as an adjunct to diet to lower the blood glucose in patients with non-insulin-dependent diabetes mellitus (type II) whose hyperglycemia cannot be controlled by diet alone.
+Tolbutamide tablets are indicated as an adjunct to diet to lower the blood glucose in patients with non-insulin-dependent diabetes mellitus (type II) whose hyperglycemia cannot be controlled by diet alone.

 In initiating treatment for non-insulin-dependent diabetes, diet should be emphasized as the primary form of treatment.
 Caloric restriction and weight loss are essential in the obese diabetic patient.
 Proper dietary management alone may be effective in controlling the blood glucose and symptoms of hyperglycemia.
 The importance of regular physical activity should also be stressed, and cardiovascular risk factors should be identified and corrective measures taken where possible.